 "I don't know.
 But do we really need to survive atrocities in order to become good people?
-Can't we just learn to improve ourselves no matter where we are?"
+Can't we learn to improve ourselves no matter where we are."

-"Are you a believer that we're all born innately good, and that it's evil that's learned?"
+"Are you a believer that we're all born good, and that it's evil that's learned?"

 "We're just born.
 And sometimes shit happens.
 But if the environment dictates destiny, then how do you explain those who rise through adversity, like Mandela?"

-"But as a whole we're all much better off than ever before in human history."
+"But as a whole we're much better off than ever before."

 "Sure.
-I couldn't argue with that," I whispered stroking Natalie's spine with my thumb, staring numbly at the back of the sofa.
-"But at what cost to the planet and every other living thing including ourselves?"
+Couldn't argue with that," I whispered, stroking Natalie's spine with my thumb.
+"But at what cost to the planet and every other living thing, including ourselves?"

 "I didn't realize you were such a tree-hugger."